 Besides boasting 9000 RPM—the rotation frequency of the most powerful handheld vibes around—Geminii XLR8 has this spinning motion going on.
 The motor feels like it’s trying to go somewhere—to escape from the silky silicone body, perhaps.
 The twirling especially comes through in the head and the ripples underneath.

 Those three ridges, together with the spinning/pulsing motion, turn Geminii into a really novel clit toy for me.
-Imagine if the Doxy Die Cast wand and the Satisfyer Pro 2 clit stimulator met up and had a baby: Nu Sensuelle Geminii XLR8 would be the offspring’s name, a mixing of pulsation and power.
+Imagine if a really strong wand and the Satisfyer Pro 2 clit pulsator met up and had a baby: Nu Sensuelle Geminii XLR8 would be the offspring’s name, a mixing of pulsation and power.

 Lelo Mona 2 (8.1)